enewe101/iterable_queue/README.md

 pulling work from the queue as long as that queue isn't empty.

 The tricky part is, if the consumers are fast, they may continually drive the queue to empty even though the producers are still busy adding work.
-So in general, the producers also need to know if the consumers are all done.
-This means using some kind of signalling, either within the queue itself or through some side channel.
-It also means keeping track, somewhere, of how many producers are still working, and when all producers are finished, notifying each consumer of that fact.
+This means using some kind of signalling to keep track of whether producers are still actively producing, either within the queue itself or through some side channel.
+You also need to keep track of how many consumers there are, so that the right number of "STOP" signals can be sent to the consumers.
+This gets tricky in the many to many case, and it just doesn't seem like one should have to worry about it *in any case*.
-This means that, right inside the producer and consumer code, you need to embed this signalling and tracking logic, which is complicated and just feels wrong.
-*And I'm just sick of it, I tell you.*

-Here's what I say: let the *queue* keep track of that stuff, so I can stick to writing the logic of production and consumption for my producers and consumers.
+The IterableQueue keeps track of all this stuff, taking care of signalling transparently so that you can stick to writing the producer and consumer logic.

 ## Meet `IterableQueue` ##

 `IterableQueue` is a directed queue, which means that it has (arbitrarily many) *producer endpoints* and *consumer endpoints*.
-This directedness enables `IterableQueue` to know how many producers and consumers are still at work, and this lets it take care of the tracking and signalling necessary to tell the difference between being temporarily empty, and being empty with no new work coming.
-Because the `IterableQueue` knows when no new work is coming, it can be treated like an iterable on the consumer end, stopping iteration naturally when all work is complete.
+For consumers, the IterableQueue can be treated like an iterable, meaning the consumer will stop naturally without you having to do any signalling.

+And because the queue looks like an iterable, the consumer doesn't even have to know it's consuming a queue.

-Producers use the queue much like a `multiprocessing.Queue`, but with one small variation: when they are done putting work on the queue, they call `queue.close()`:
+Producers use the queue pretty much like a `multiprocessing.Queue`, but with one small variation: when they are done putting work on the queue, they call `queue.close()`: